On the Dusty Proximate Damped Lyman-{\alpha} System toward Q2310-3358 at z = 2.40: Discussion and conclusions

-If we adopt the redshift of the quasar measured from the H$\alpha$ emission line, and consider the precisely determined absorber redshift of $z_{\mathrm{abs}} = 2.4007$, this quasar absorption-line system represents a peculiar case where $z_{\mathrm{em}} < z_{\mathrm{abs}}$.
-How such a scenario can occur was discussed already by \citet{1978PhyS...17..217W}.
+If we adopt the redshift of the quasar measured from the H$\alpha$ emission line and consider the precisely determined absorber redshift of $z_{\mathrm{abs}} = 2.4007$, this quasar absorption-line system represents a peculiar case where $z_{\mathrm{em}} < z_{\mathrm{abs}}$.
+How such a scenario can occur was already discussed by \citet{1978PhyS...17..217W}.
 The relative redshifts imply that the absorption system and the quasar are moving toward one another.
-Given the very high relative velocity (875~km~s$^{-1}$), this suggests that the absorber is either a foreground galaxy with a large peculiar velocity within the quasar group environment, or gas in-falling toward the central engine at high velocity, as typical galactic motions are on the order of a few hundred km~s$^{-1}$.
-Considering the other indications of very high metallicity, strong excitation of H$_2$, and high density inferred from \ion{C}{I}, we regard the latter scenario more plausible.
-Altogether, these properties could arise in a highly disturbed host galaxy possibly following a merger event, which would both trigger the AGN activity and induce a strong starburst, naturally explaining the observed $\alpha$-enhancement.
+Given its very high relative velocity (875~km~s$^{-1}$), this suggests that the absorber is either a foreground galaxy with a large peculiar velocity within the quasar group environment, or gas in-falling toward the central engine at high velocity, as typical galactic motions are on the order of a few hundred kilometers per second.
+Considering the other indications of very high metallicity, strong excitation of H$_2$, and high density inferred from \ion{C}{I}, we regard the latter scenario as more plausible.
+Altogether, these properties could arise in a highly disturbed host galaxy following a merger event, which would both trigger active galactic nucleus (AGN) activity and induce a strong starburst, naturally explaining the observed $\alpha$-enhancement.

 Considering that the excess excitation at the $J=2$ rotational level implies the influence of photon pumping by a strong UV background, we infer that the quasar and the DLA are likely to be in very close proximity.
-Also from this perspective, the second explanation appears to be more plausible.
+Also from this perspective, the second explanation appears more plausible.